dave-lence/uberClone/README.md

 # uberClone project
-## Setting up developement environment.
+## Setting up the development environment.
+### Creating a new react native project.
+To create a new react native